 Certifications from these organizations are a good sign, as they come with quality control.

 Lastly, the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) also has a rigorous vetting process, so you can also check for a certification from this organization.
-Be aware that the AASECT is more an organization for sex therapists rather than for sexologists specifically.

 You may use these sessions to talk about topics that are uncomfortable to discuss, or sometimes may be considered taboo.
-In these sessions, you will be asked to show that side of you that is usually hidden to the outside world, which can be difficult if you’re not fully comfortable with the sexual doctor you have chosen.
+In these sessions, you will be asked to show that side of you that is usually hidden to the outside world, which can be difficult if you’re not fully comfortable with the sexual therapist you have chosen.

 When choosing a couples sex therapist, involve your partner in the process, to ensure you both find a person you’re comfortable talking with.
 Of course, don’t be afraid to change your sexologist if you ever feel that the sessions aren’t working.
 With the online sex therapy platforms we mentioned above, it’s easy to switch to a new sex therapist with the simple click of a button.